 Tips for making memories without stress

-- Teach them to cook and eat at home by doing it every day.
+- Teach them to cook and eat at home by doing it nearly every day.

 - Go on more slow nature walks and fewer group hikes.